 How to Track Fed Meeting Expectations

-Professional traders use several tools to anticipate Fed decisions:
+Professional traders use several tools to anticipate Fed decisions.
+Here's your toolkit:

 CME FedWatch Tool: This free tool shows market-implied probabilities for rate changes at upcoming meetings based on futures pricing.
-If the tool shows 90% probability of a cut, that outcome is largely priced into markets already.
+If it shows 90% probability of holding rates (like now for January 2026), that outcome is largely priced into markets already.

-Economic Data: The Fed watches employment reports, inflation data (CPI and PCE), and GDP closely.
+Economic Data: The Fed watches employment reports (NFP), inflation data (CPI and PCE), and GDP closely.
 Strong data supports rate hikes; weak data supports cuts.

 Understanding these dynamics helps crypto investors anticipate market moves rather than simply react to headlines.
 For those new to tracking macroeconomic indicators, learning how crypto exchanges work and understanding market volatility are essential foundations.